Home (Eurostat)

 The HPI has been used in conjunction with other macroeconomic statistics to build derived indicators for the analysis of the housing market dynamics.

 A well-known example is the deflated (or real) HPI, which is the ratio between the nominal HPI and an index adjusted for consumer price inflation.
-A consumer price index, such as the HICP, or the national accounts final consumption deflator can be used for stripping out consumer prices inflation from the nominal HPI.
-The deflated HPI growth rate is a key variable for the analysis of house price cycles, offering a clearer perspective on market dynamics.
+A consumer price index, such as the HICP, or the national accounts final consumption deflator can be used to strip out consumer price inflation from the nominal HPI.
+The resulting deflated HPI growth rate is a key variable in analysing house price cycles, as it offers a clearer perspective on underlying market dynamics.

-The deflated HPI for the euro area is presented in Figure 3 (quarterly index) and Figures 4 and 5 (annual rate of change).
+The quarterly deflated HPI for the euro area is presented in Figure 3 (index levels) and in Figures 4 and 5 (annual rate of change).

 Between 2010 and 2014, the decreasing trend (or negative annual rates of change) reflects the fact that house prices in the euro area either decreased or increased less than inflation.
-In 2015, house prices started to rise more than inflation and, between 2016 and 2021, house prices increased 2.9% to 5.5% more than inflation.
-In 2022, house prices rose just a bit above inflation (+0.3%) and in 2023, they decreased in a context of high inflation leading to a significant decrease of 7.0% of the annual deflated house price, followed by a further 0.5% decrease in 2024..
+In 2015, house prices started to rise faster than inflation.
+Between 2016 and 2021, house prices increased by 2.9% to 5.5% above inflation annually.
+In 2022, house prices rose only slightly above inflation (+0.6%).
+In 2023, they declined in a context of high inflation, resulting in a significant 7.0% drop in the annual deflated house prices, followed by a further 0.5% decrease in 2024.

 There are significant differences between EU countries, as can be seen in Table 2 (annual deflated HPI).
 Figure 5 illustrates the magnitude of the differences in the annual rate of change for the year 2024.